-- MHA 593 - Individual Research/Residency - 6 credit hours.
-Culminates in either a final scholarly work outlined by the SIUC Graduate School or a Residency in a health care setting approved by the University and Instructor.
+- MHA 593 - Advanced Research in Healthcare (3 CH).
+Culminates in a final scholarly work outlined by the SIUC Graduate School.

 Course material covers topics specific to the healthcare field including, but not limited to, effective organizational operations, healthcare systems, health policy, healthcare supply chain and inventory management or controlled substances, strategic leadership for differing healthcare settings, health promotion, legal and ethical foundations, managerial epidemiology and evidence based management, and financial issues specific to the healthcare industry, such as charge masters and relative value units, etc. Upon completion of the program, students are expected to be equipped to operate effectively in administrative roles in healthcare organizations.
 Special project assignments, case readings, presentations, and journal article reviews are an integral part of the curriculum.
-Delivery will be via synchronous and asynchronous methods.
+Course delivery may be via synchronous and asynchronous methods.

 All students graduating from the MHA program will be required to meet the qualifications of the Graduate School at SIUC.
-Students will be required to complete a culminating scholarly work which includes a research paper if not completing the graduate residency/internship option.
+Students will be required to complete a culminating scholarly work which includes a research paper.